MicrosoftDocs/sdk-api/sdk-api-src/content/windows.ui.xaml.hosting.desktopwindowxamlsource/nn-windows-ui-xaml-hosting-desktopwindowxamlsource-idesktopwindowxamlsourcenative.md

 ## -remarks

-This interface is implemented by the [DesktopWindowXamlSource](/uwp/api/windows.ui.xaml.hosting.desktopwindowxamlsource) class in the Windows Runtime. **DesktopWindowXamlSource** is a key component the [WinRT XAML host API](/windows/apps/desktop/modernize/using-the-xaml-hosting-api), which desktop apps can use to host WinRT XAML controls in any UI element that is associated with a window handle (this feature is also called *XAML Islands*).
+This interface is implemented by the [DesktopWindowXamlSource](/uwp/api/windows.ui.xaml.hosting.desktopwindowxamlsource) class. **DesktopWindowXamlSource** is a key component the [WinRT XAML hosting API](/windows/apps/desktop/modernize/using-the-xaml-hosting-api), which desktop apps can use to host WinRT XAML controls in any UI element that is associated with a window handle (this feature is also called *XAML Islands*).

 ## -see-also